deepakachyutha/Titanic-ML/README.md

 # Titanic-ML

-## Titanic Survival Prediction (KNN Classifier)
+## Titanic Survival Prediction

-This mini project uses the Titanic dataset to explore data preprocessing and apply a simple K-Nearest Neighbors (KNN) model to predict passenger survival.
+This mini project uses the Titanic dataset to explore data preprocessing and apply K-Nearest Neighbors (KNN) model, DecisionTreeClassifier and RandomForestClassifier to predict passenger survival.

 ## Tools Used